rackerlabs/design-system/_component_design/time-picker.md

 Consider the following best practices when you construct a time picker:

-- Depending on the use case, provide 10-minute, 15-minute, 30-minute or 1-hour time increments in a time picker.
+- Depending on the use case, provide 10-minute, 15-minute, or 30-minute increments in a time picker.

 {% endcolumn %}